CGamesPlay/screeps-epoch2/README.md

 # Epoch2

-Second major iteration of Screeps OS.
+Second major iteration of my Screeps OS, this one built on screeps-regenerator.

+This code currently sends a harvester to every source in claimed rooms and harvests with prespawning.
+It does not send any haulers or do anything with the harvested energy.

 ## Useful commands